App Store Localization Confusion: 6 Causes + Fix Matrix

 5. Keyword field mixes locales or contains banned terms in a region

-The 100-character keyword field is per-locale.
+The keyword field is per-locale and capped at 100 characters (comma-separated, no spaces between terms — spaces waste characters).
 Some teams paste English keywords into the Japanese field, or use competitor names that are trademarked in one country but not another.
 A locale-specific reviewer catches it.

 6. The app’s in-app locale doesn’t match the App Store locale offered